 “It is an exciting way of (brand-tba) illustrating our commitment to building the consumer relationship and getting to know and better understand our US customers,” says Ms. Garcia.”

 Dubai: The Class One boats of Victory Team are bracing up for a trans-Atlantic challenge as they prepare for the Super Boat International (SBI) to be held in Key West, Florida in USA at the end of the year.

 SBI is the leading North American professional powerboat organisation for Class One powerboats founded by John Carbonell with teams from all around the world competing from May through October in the National Series Points races.
 The concluding round is the famous Key West World Championships that are scheduled to be held from November 4-11 this year.
 READ MORE

-The Pahokee Gran Prix scheduled for March 30, 2018 must be rescheduled.
-All involved with the production of this event and the redevelopment of this marina facility including Everglades Reserve Holdings, the State of Florida and Palm Beach County have done all they could to meet the deadlines… Various lesser ‘governing bodies’ have been slow to perform and grant authorizations in a timely manner causing delays in completion.
+The Pahokee Outpost Offshore Powerboat Gran Prix - Lake Okeechobee is to be rescheduled to a date in 2019.
+All involved with the production of this event and the redevelopment of this soon to be great marina facility including Everglades Reserve Holdings, the State of Florida and Palm Beach County have done all they could to meet the deadlines… Various lesser ‘governing body’ officials have been slow to perform and grant authorizations in a timely manner causing delays in the State of Florida granting possession and allowing completion.